 The APR (Annual Percentage Rate) is the interest or cost of your estimated amount financed at a yearly rate.
 It is calculated against the Net Amount Financed.

-The price of the vehicle that is equipped with packages and/or options that are most popular for the selected model.
+The PRICE of the vehicle that is equipped with packages and/or options that are most popular for the selected model.
 Price may or may not include other fees and charges (e.g. destination fee, and other applicable taxes).